 We have recently started implementing a "master reservation list."
 We are always looking for the most fair way to get all of our families a puppy in the most timely manner.
 When we take a certain number of reservations on a certain litter we are just guessing at how many puppies we think there will be.
 What we found was that if we took for instance, six reservations on a litter and the dog only had 4 puppies that two families were not going to get a puppy because the next upcoming litter was fully booked too.
 With our master reservation list, families get put on in order reservations are received.
 When a litter is born we will start at the top and get in contact with the families to see if they want a puppy out of that litter or want to wait until the next litter.
 As people get a puppy others will move up on the list.
 People never lose their spot on the list even if they pass on a litter.
 We do ask that families choose to get a puppy within a year of placing their reservation.

 We are taking reservations on our upcoming litters.
-Mother Nature will get the final decision as to when these litters will arrive but we are confident that we will have puppies available in fall/winter.
-To reserve a puppy please send me an email and we would be more than happy to get you on our master reservation list.
+Mother Nature will get the final decision as to when these litters will arrive but we are confident that we will have puppies available thoughout the year.
+To reserve a puppy, please send me an email and we would be more than happy to get you on our master reservation list.
 A $500.00 reservation fee is required to get on our list for a puppy.
 Half of the balance $1000.00 is due when the puppies are born and the remaining $1000.00 is due at pickup.
 This makes total puppy price $2500.00.

 I am friendly and love to talk to expectant puppy families on the phone.
 This is why I do not have a paper application you fill out before talking to me.
 If you would love to know more about our dogs, our program and how much we love raising these puppies PLEASE email me first and we will set up a time to chat.
 I am way better about responding to emails than voicemail.